aliakakis/Q/README.md

 - Pass an object with CSS properties e.g.({width: "100px"})

 .css(props)

+- Pass a string of classes to add e.g. "cls1 cls2"

+.addClass(className)

+- Pass a string of classes to remove e.g. "cls1 cls2"

+.removeClass(className)

 - Width and height with optional display e.g. ("100px", "100px")